 Anyhow, it definitely took me by surprise, and I was very embarrassed when I was called out.
 But as it turns out, the business leader that was using my reports for their presentation was even more embarrassed.
 So what’s the big deal?
 Let’s dive into why average of averages is wrong?

-An average of an averages is inaccurate because it does not take the units that make up the underlying values into consideration.
-Each value being averaged is weighted equally even if one value has 2 records and a second value has 1,000 records.
+An average of averages is wrong because it does not take the units that make up the underlying values into consideration.
+Each value being averaged is weighted equally.

-This is an example where a visual walk-through is more helpful, so check out this video for an illustration of how this works.
+This is an scenario where a visual walk-through is more helpful to understand why an average of averages is inaccurate.
+Check out this video on why averaging an average is bad math on YouTube for an illustration of how this works.